 The most successful people I’ve hired had extensive self-taught education.
 For some, this meant they became the default tech support for friends and family, handling larger and larger issues as they became experienced.
 For others, this meant setting up a computer laboratory in their home, treating their family as a small company and forcing them to logon to their own network.

 At this point you might think I’m against tech training, but I’m not.
 I do see a good number of technology candidates come through who hold technical degrees but have little experience.
 I do advise that you screen for individuals who have a good balance of experience and classroom time.
 Depending on your immediate need for a hands-on staffer you may need to prioritize experience over formal programs.
 If I was to choose to fill a position, I would carefully weigh the pros and cons of taking someone with one year of phone support experience over someone who earned his or her PhD with no on-the-job time.
-There’s no substitute for time in the trenches.Tags: Management,Technology
+There’s no substitute for time in the trenches.Tags: Business Management,Technology